-Advisor: Dr. Cole Lovett, (269) 927-8100 ext.
-5079, lovett@lakemichigancollege.edu
+Advisor: Dr. Cole Lovett, (269) 927-8744, lovett@lakemichigancollege.edu

 The following is a sample college transfer program.
 It is essential that you work with an academic advisor to develop an individualized program that meets the specific requirements of the college you plan to attend.